The COM-B System

 1) JB is fit to rob a bank because he/she/they is physically strong and has a jemmy and a set of tools for breaking open doors and safes – (fit to).

-2) JB is hugely in debt (to a bank, as it happens) so he/she/they need(s) money very badly, and so they have a strong motive to rob a bank – (needs to).
+2) JB is hugely in debt (to a bank, as it happens) so he/she/they need(s) money very badly, and so has a strong motive to rob a bank – (needs to).

-JB ticks all three boxes but JB chooses not to rob a bank.
-Why?
-There could be a million and one reasons, e.g. JB believes that he should not rob the bank because:
+Thus, JB ticks all three boxes of the COM-B but JB still chooses not to rob a bank.
+Why so?
+It could be for a million and one possible reasons.
+JB does not rob the bank because:

 robbing the bank would be wrong,